Starg98/AmericanSteakhouse/README.md

 ### Restaurant website made using **HTML, CSS, Lightbox2, and JavaScript**.
 Website is fully responsive and project is non-commercial.

 ## Access
-### Website has been deployed via Netlify: url here
+### Website has been deployed via Netlify: https://compassionate-haibt-af4856.netlify.com/

 ## Inspiration
 ### Inspiration to code this website came from this design on Dribbble: https://dribbble.com/shots/7217748-SteakHouse